 Does Printify charge anything to connect eBay?

 No. The connection is free on Printify's Free and Premium plans.
-You'll only pay the per-item Printify base cost when an order comes in, plus eBay's own selling fees.
+You only pay the per-item Printify base cost when an order comes in, plus eBay's own selling fees on each transaction.

 Can I sell on multiple eBay marketplaces with one Printify account?

-Yes, but each marketplace is a separate Printify store. eBay US and eBay UK have different fee structures, different listing requirements, and different buyer behaviors.
-Treat them as two different businesses, not one.
+Yes, but each marketplace is a separate Printify store. eBay US, eBay UK, and other supported marketplaces have different fee structures, different listing requirements, and different buyer behaviors.
+Treat them as independent businesses, not one unified store.

 What's the difference between this and Printify's Etsy integration?

-Etsy rewards design-first listings, brand storytelling, and SEO that reads like English. eBay rewards keyword-stuffed 80-character titles, completed item specifics, and conversion rate.
-The Printify integration mechanics are similar; the listing strategy is opposite.
+Etsy rewards design-first listings, brand storytelling, and SEO that reads like natural language. eBay rewards keyword-packed 80-character titles, completed item specifics, and conversion rate.
+The Printify integration mechanics are similar; the listing strategy is essentially opposite.

 Why is my first order still on hold after 24 hours?